 We were exiled from the Garden of Eden.
 Its...
 Read More

-Do you ever stare at the paper, waiting for poetic...
+Have you ever sat there staring at the paper, ready...
 Read More

 In the Mountains of Haiti(In the City)-July is a hot...
 Read More